Arrin-KN1E/SDR-Band-Plans/README.md

 # Introduction
 Does the default band plan for your SDR software not have enough detail for you?
 If the answer is yes, we felt the same way on [r/rtlsdr](https://reddit.com/r/rtlsdr) and [r/amateursatellites](https://reddit.com/r/amateursatellites).
-That's why I decided to create this repository, so the SDR community can contribute to and create idealized band plans.
+That's why I decided to create this repository, so the SDR community can construct idealized band plans.

 In this README file we will cover almost  everything you'll want to know.
 What's in the band plans, how to read them, which software you can use with them, and how to install them.